Bystřice (Frýdek-Místek District): Demographics

+Transport

+The I/68 road (part of the European route E75), which connects the D48 motorway with the Czech-Slovak border in Mosty u Jablunkova, passes through the municipality.

+Bystřice is located on the railway lines Prague/Ostrava–Návsí/Mosty u Jablunkova.

 Sights

 There are two historic landmarks in Bystřice.
 The Lutheran church was built in 1811.
 The tower was added after 1848.

 The Catholic wooden Church of the Exaltation of the Holy Cross was built in 1897.
 It replaced the dilapidated church from the 16th century.
 The Renaissance winged altar dates from 1588.